 6. Utilize Job Rotations

 One of the best ways to keep people engaged in their work is by changing up tasks and responsibilities.
 The result?
-Employees who are more productive because they’re learning new skills!
+Employees who are more productive because they’re learning new future skills!

 An excellent way to do this is with job rotation – an employee’s role changes periodically, allowing them time on different teams or at different positions within a company.
 It gives employees fresh perspectives and helps rejuvenate interest, leading to higher engagement overall for your business!